MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 - seo-marvel-apr2020
 - admindeeplinkSPO
 search.appverid: MET150
-description: "In this article, you'll learn about reports that can help you govern access to data in SharePoint."
+description: "In this article, you learn about reports that can help you govern access to data in SharePoint."
 ---

 # Data access governance reports for SharePoint sites

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]

-As sprawl and oversharing of SharePoint sites increase with exponential data growth, organizations need help to govern their data.
+As sprawl and oversharing of SharePoint sites increase with exponential data growth, organizations need help with governing their data.
 Data access governance reports can help you govern access to SharePoint data.
 The reports let you discover sites that contain potentially overshared or sensitive content.
 You can use these reports to assess and apply the appropriate security and compliance policies.

 ## Requirements